Haseki Sultan Imaret: Political implications

 There were strong political motives for building a soup kitchen in Jerusalem.
 It was "an integral component of the Ottoman project of settlement, colonization, legitimization and urban development."
 The Haseki Sultan Imaret demonstrated the far-reaching strength and power of the Ottoman Empire and was also an effective means of controlling its subjects in Jerusalem.
 By granting the administrator position to the most important families of Jerusalem, the Sultan used the extensive influences and connections of the nobles to strengthen their rule in the local population.
 Nevertheless, dependence on nobles to maximize political control also had a detrimental effect on the maintenance of the imaret.

 The Jerusalem imaret was among five sponsored by the royal couple, the other four also being built in cities central to the projection of Ottoman power: at Istanbul (Constantinople) and Edirne (Adrianople) they stood at the seats of the Ottoman dynasty, while two were established at the Muslim Holy Places, Mecca and Medina.
 The first mosque complex was built in Istanbul in 1537–1539, right after the 1536 execution of grand vizier Ibrahim Pasha, for which Roxelana was rumoured to have been the instigator, and the intention was certainly to improve her image.
-Jerusalem had a symbolic importance for all Muslims beyond its modest size due to its connection to Prophet Muhammad, and Suleyman had an interest in making his mark in this city only recently conquered by his father from the Mamluks, who had embellished it with numerous sumptuous institutions and buildings.
+Jerusalem had a symbolic importance for all Muslims beyond its modest size due to its connection to Muhammad, and Suleyman had an interest in making his mark in this city only recently conquered by his father from the Mamluks, who had embellished it with numerous sumptuous institutions and buildings.
 Christian pilgrims to Jerusalem might have been another intended target, but they proved to be hard to impress.